How to fix Laravel Queue's "ModelNotFoundException"

 - The model was deleted between job dispatch and job execution

-Luckily both reasons are easy to fix.
+Luckily all three reasons are easy to fix.

 Saving models before job dispatch